timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Endpoint Protection

 Repository operators SHOULD configure access control policies to protect their RRDP endpoints.
-For example, if the repository operator knows HTTP GET parameters are not used to provide service, then the operator can safely block any requests containing GET parameters.
+For example, if the repository operator knows that the query component of the request's URI is not used to provide service, they can safely block requests containing a query component.

 ## Bandwidth and Data Usage